alexeygrigorev/mlwiki.org/index.php/Power_Iteration.md

 ---
-title: "Power Iteration"
 layout: default
 permalink: /index.php/Power_Iteration
+tags:
+- linear-algebra
+- machine-learning
+- python
+title: Power Iteration
 ---

-# Power Iteration

 ## Power Iteration
 This is a linear algebra method for computing [Eigenvalues and Eigenvectors](Eigenvalues_and_Eigenvectors)